 Land Rover Defender rivaling Ineos Grenadier 4X4 to come with hydrogen fuel-cell

-Land Rover Defender rivaling Ineos Grenadier 4X4 to come with hydrogen fuel-cell2 min read .
-Updated: 19 Oct 2021, 12:23 PM IST
+Land Rover Defender rivaling Ineos Grenadier 4X4 to come with hydrogen fuel-cell

 Ineos' Grenadier 4X4 concept SUV will use hydrogen fuel cell technology from Hyundai Motor Company.